KMZ Recreates Complex Gearbox for Industrial Centrifuge Using Reverse Engineering

 A decanter centrifuge is used to separate liquids of different densities or to separate solid particles from a liquid.
 The process takes place in a conical drum that rotates at speeds up to 1400 rpm.
-Under the action of centrifugal force, heavy particles settle on the walls and are discharged through a screw.
+Under the action of centrifugal force, heavy particles settle on the walls and are removed through a screw.

-Reverse engineering of the gearbox makes it possible to restore or start the production of high-precision mechanics necessary for the stable operation of such centrifuges, especially if the original parts are no longer available.
+Reverse engineering of the gearbox makes it possible to restore or launch the production of high-precision mechanics necessary for the stable operation of such centrifuges, especially if the original parts are no longer available.

 Read more on the topic: